 Confirming the diagnosis

 The diagnosis requires both clinical manifestations (symptoms and signs) and evidence of relevant bone/joint pathology (osteophytes, disc space narrowing, facet joint degeneration).
-A diagnosis that is based on imaging (X-ray, CT, MRI) evidence is required by the SOP definition and should be used to confirm the pathological changes, unless it can't be obtained (see comments below).
+A diagnosis that is based on imaging (X-ray, CT, MRI) evidence is required for the SOP to apply (see further comments below).

 The relevant medical specialist is an orthopaedic surgeon, neuro/spinal surgeon, or rheumatologist.

 Additional diagnoses covered by this SOP

 - Degenerative disc disease of the cervical spine

 - Facet joint osteoarthritis of the cervical spine

 Conditions which may be covered by this SOP

 - Cervical disc prolapse or herniation – An isolated cervical disc prolapse is covered by the intervertebral disc prolapse SOP.
 However, if the cervical disc prolapse occurs in the presence of pre-existing cervical spondylosis, it is likely that the new cervical disc prolapse is an integral manifestation of the cervical spondylosis rather than a separate disease.

 - Cervical spinal stenosis – The stenosis may be a separate additional pathology or may be an integral manifestation of the cervical spondylosis rather than a separate disease.
 Separate cervical spinal stenosis may be due to congenital/developmental anomaly; disc prolapse; or other space occupying lesions such as neoplasia.